 - let you have a copy of the information in a readable form

-So we can answer your subject access request you must send us 3 things:
+So we can answer your subject access request you must send us two things:

-- a description of where your personal data may be held: please ensure that you provide details of where in the department your personal data may be held to help us to trace your records.
-For example, details of which court you may have had business with, including any relevant case reference numbers and dates.
+A description of where your personal data may be held.
+Please ensure that you provide details of where in the department your personal data may be held to help us to trace your records.
+For example, details of which court or prison you may have had business with, including any relevant case reference numbers and dates.
 Please be as specific as possible.

-- a photocopy of your passport or driving licence
+- a photocopy of your passport or driving license

-- an electricity bill (the original bill, not a copy)
+- an electricity bill (a copy of the original bill)

-- a gas bill (the original bill, not a copy)
+- a gas bill (a copy of the original bill)

-- a council tax bill (the original bill, not a copy)
+- a council tax bill (a copy of the original bill)

-- any other bill in your full name (the original bill, not a copy)
+- any other bill in your full name (a copy of the original bill)